-When histoplasmosis infection is severe or gets worse, the illness may last for 1 to 6 months.
+When histoplasmosis infection is severe or gets worse, the illness may last for one to six months.
 Even then, it is rarely fatal.

 Acute pulmonary histoplasmosis can get worse over time, or can become chronic pulmonary histoplasmosis (which doesn't go away).

 Histoplasmosis can spread to other organs through the bloodstream (dissemination).
 This is usually seen in infants, young children, and patients with a suppressed immune system.

 - You have symptoms of histoplasmosis, especially if you have a weakened immune system or have been recently exposed to bird or bat droppings

 - You are being treated for histoplasmosis and develop new symptoms

 Avoid contact with bird or bat droppings if you are in an area where the spore is common, especially if you have a weakened immune system.